- Simon 'Peters' Biggs

-Battle of the River Plate 13th December 1939 - Royal Marines HMS Exeter B Turret - HMS Ajax X Turre
+Battle of the River Plate - Royal Marines HMS Exeter B Turret - HMS Ajax X Turret

 During the Battle of the River Plate 15 Marines lost their lives mostly manning turrets, HMS Exeter 10 Marines killed, HMS Ajax 5 Marines killed.